- How is acute lymphocytic leukemia treated?

 Side effects from SCT are generally divided into early and long-term effects.

-Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the "Chemotherapy" section of this document), and can be severe.
+Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the section about chemotherapy), and can be severe.
 They are due to damage to the bone marrow and other quickly dividing tissues of the body and can include:

 - Low blood cell counts (with fatigue and an increased risk of infection and bleeding)